44 Ferocious Waves Attacking Lighthouses - Part 2

 attacking homes!
 Old Lyme, Connecticut in 1954 –

-Hurricane Carol destroyed hundreds of summer
+Hurricane Carol destroyed

 cottages and homes Huge waves bound into